England local elections 2023: The view in the North West

 - Published

-The local elections on 4 May are big.
-In size and significance.
+The local elections on Thursday 4 May are big both in terms of size and significance.

-Thirty-two out of 34 of councils in north-west England are being contested, with 17 being all out elections - meaning every seat is up for grabs, so swathes of councils could change hands, altering the face of local politics in our region.
+Thirty-two out of 34 councils in the North West are being contested, with 17 being all-out elections, with every seat up for grabs rather than only one third.
+This means control of several local authorities could change hands, altering the face of politics in our region.

-Professor Jon Tonge, who teaches politics at the University of Liverpool, says: "Only a fool would make definite predictions about what's going to happen in these local elections.
+Professor of Politics at the University of Liverpool Jon Tonge said: "Only a fool would make definite predictions about what's going to happen in these local elections.

-"There's a lot of uncertainty associated with them but these are probably the biggest set of the local election we've seen in the North West in terms of the size and number of council seats being contested."
+"There's a lot of uncertainty associated with them but these are probably the biggest set of local elections we've seen in the North West in terms of the size and number of council seats being contested."

 But they're also significant nationally.
 With a general election 18 months away, they'll be a real indication of how voters are feeling.

-Of the 32 councils being fought over, Labour are defending 18, the Conservatives 4 - all in Lancashire.
+Of the 32 councils being contested, Labour are defending 18 whole the Conservatives are battling to stay in control of the four they run in Lancashire.

-Ten are under no overall control - meaning there's a minority administration or a coalition.
+Ten are under no overall control - meaning there's either a minority administration or a coalition.

 Where should we keep an eye on?

-Labour need to do well and will hope to take some of those under no control local authorities, like Bolton, Burnley, Hyndburn, West Lancashire, Wirral, Cheshire West and Chester and South Ribble.
+Labour need to do well and will hope to take some of those 'under no overall control' local authorities like Bolton, Burnley, Hyndburn, West Lancashire, Wirral, Cheshire West and Chester, and South Ribble.

-If they can make gains here, it could help Keir Starmer get his hands on the keys to Number 10 next autumn.
+If they can make gains here, it would help leader Sir Keir Starmer feel more confident about getting his hands on the keys to Number 10 next autumn.

 "Labour needs to take back overall control of about five councils," Prof Tonge says.

-"That really is the benchmark that Labour is making adequate progress, that they can be confident at the next general election."
+"That really is the benchmark that they are making adequate progress, that they can be confident at the next general election."

 The Conservatives should be confident of holding on to Wyre, Fylde and Ribble Valley, but there could be a real battle for Pendle.

-The Tories are defending six of their 17 seats and Labour has their eye on them.
+The Tories are defending six of their 17 seats there and Labour party bosses have eyes on them.

-Should the Conservatives hold on here, it will give Rishi Sunak real confidence that his party isn't out of the game.
+Should the Conservatives hold on in Pendle, it will give Rishi Sunak real confidence that his party still has a real chance at the general election.

-"If the Conservatives can hold Pendle, then Rishi Sunak will be cock-a-hoop," Prof Tonge says, "because that's a sign that Labour cannot inflict damage upon the Conservatives."
+"If the Conservatives can hold Pendle, then Rishi Sunak will be cock-a-hoop," Prof Tonge explained, "because that's a sign that Labour cannot inflict damage upon the Conservatives."

-He thinks the Conservatives will also be watching their overall level of seats in councils which are having big all-out contests.
+He thinks the Tories will also be watching their overall level of seats in councils which are having big all-out contests.

-"Like in Bolton, where you have a Conservative minority administration running the council, can the Conservatives stay in charge albeit under no overall control?"
+"Like in Bolton, where you have a Conservative minority administration running the council, can the Tories stay in charge albeit under no overall control?"

-In Stockport, it's a straight battle between the Liberal Democrats - who run a minority administration - and Labour.
-This is the Lib Dem's best chance of taking full control of a council, but they need to win five seats to do that.
+In Stockport, it looks like being a straight battle between the Liberal Democrats - who run a minority administration - and Labour.
+The town represents the Lib Dems' best chance of taking full control of a council, but to do that they would need to win five seats.

 The smaller parties are also significant.
-One in 10 council seats in the North West are held by independents.
 In Lancaster, the Greens want to become the largest party.

+Across the North West, about one in 10 council seats are held by independents.

-Prof Jon Tonge says the growth of these parties has been a feature in recent years, adding: "These smaller parties really matter.
+Prof Tonge said the growth of these parties had been a feature in recent years, adding: "These smaller parties really matter.

-"They hold the balance of power on councils like Bolton - in other words, their numbers on the council are bigger than the difference between the Conservative and Labour parties."
+"They hold the balance of power on councils like Bolton.
+In other words, their numbers on the council are bigger than the difference between the Conservative and Labour parties."

 And then there's Liverpool.
 While the city gears up for Eurovision, the Labour-run council faces a contest of its own.